 At the end of the visit students will have learned about how medical thought and knowledge developed; the experimental techniques used to investigate the subject; how structural changes of the brain result in functional losses; how behaviour as expressed through painting changes in mental illness.

 There will also be an opportunity to visit famous sites in Paris, such as the Louvre Museum, This museum and art gallery contains many works but the ones of most interest to psychology students are the paintings by Giuseppe Arcimboldo.
 These paintings have been used to assess the perception of patients who have had split brain surgery to help alleviate epilepsy.
 Such painting help demonstrate changes in perception such as concentrating on the detail of a painting or perceiving the overall figure of the painting.

 Moreover, students will have the chance to visit the Musée d’Orsay, best known for its collection of French impressionist paintings.
 Of interest to students of cognitive neuropsychology is the collection of paintings by Vincent Van Gogh, a painter who had mental health problems and ultimately took his own life.
 Observing these paintings sheds light on the output of a person descending into ever increasing illness and can be compared with the output of other individuals with mental health problems.

 Students will also have the opportunity to go to the world famous Eiffel Tower from which spectacular views of Paris can be observed.

 Travel and accommodation

-Accommodation for this opportunity will be booked by the Faculty.
+Accommodation for this opportunity will be booked by the Faculty, and students will be expected to pay the full amount following confirmation of their place by Friday 16 August 2019 at the latest.
 Travel (Eurostar) will be booked independently by students.

 - Trip-specific enquiries – Mark Scase – MScase@dmu.ac.uk